Freedom Foundation of Minnesota

 The Freedom Foundation of Minnesota (FFM) is a conservative think tank based in Minnesota.
 The group states that it "actively advocates the principles of individual freedom, personal responsibility, economic freedom, and limited government."
-Annette Meeks founded the organization in 2006 and currently serves as CEO.
+Annette Meeks founded the organization in 2006 and is CEO.
 The Freedom Foundation of Minnesota founded Minnesota Watchdog, an online news service.
 The organization is a member of the State Policy Network.